 Q. Do I have to pay for Accommodation and Meals?

-A. Yes, you will be asked to pay £450 to contribute towards the cost of accommodation and meals for the duration of your course, this is the same fee regardless of whether you complete a 9 or 14 week option.
-If your household income is low you may be eligible for a bursary to cover most of these costs, if you would like to know more about this bursary please contact Carol Bramhill email@example.com or call 01638 675905.
+A. Yes, if you are starting to your course prior to January 2018.
+You will be asked to pay £450 to contribute towards the cost of accommodation and meals for the duration of your course, this is the same fee regardless of whether you complete a 9 or 14 week option.
+Courses commencing after January 2018 will be charged at £562.50.
+If your household income is low you may be eligible for a bursary to cover most of these costs, if you would like to know more about this bursary please contact Kieran Kourdache firstname.lastname@example.org or call 01638 675905.

 Q. Do we need to bring any food?